letoram/arcan/src/tools/aloadimage/README.md

 The primary purpose is to provide an arcan- specific replacement for xloadimage, and to serve as a testing ground for advanced image output such as full HDR- paths.
-The secondary purpose is to create the image- loading worker pool to be secure and efficient enough to act as a building block for other components in the arcan umbrella.
+The secondary purpose is to craft the image- loading worker pool to be secure and efficient enough to act as a building block for other components within the Arcan umbrella.

 For more detailed instructions, see the manpage.